turingschool/curriculum/tutorials/auth/local_authentication.markdown

 #### Remove Password Fields from Registration Form

 Let's begin by removing the password fields from the registration form.
 If you haven't already generated the devise views be sure to do so (`rails g devise:views`).
-Now simply remove the password related fields from `app/views/devise/registrations/new.html.erb`, which are the following lines:
+Now, simply remove the password related fields from `app/views/devise/registrations/new.html.erb`, which are the following lines:

 ```text
 <div><%= f.label :password %><br />